Congratulations! You’ve successfully made it through the trade mark application procedure, and your trade mark has been officially registered.

 While you’re probably more likely to lose your house keys than your trade mark registration, there are certainly a few pitfalls to steer clear of, to avoid losing your trade mark rights.

 This article first appeared on the CITMA website.
-The original can be found here.
+The original can be found at the link below.